Aldosterone and Renin

 can result from a condition called primary aldosteronism (PA), which causes high blood

-pressure.
-PA can then lead to a variety of other health conditions.
+a variety of other health conditions.

 A high level of aldosterone typically causes a dip in renin level.
 The aldosterone